Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: The Event-Stream Attack

-Program synthesis~\cite{harp:ccs:2021, feng2017component, Aspire_2015, chen2018synthesizing} can, in principle, eliminate \ttt{flatmap-stream}'s malicious behavior by regenerating a functionally equivalent implementation given a set of input-output examples.
-However, this approach relies on domain expertise to develop a specialized synthesis engine and a domain-specific language for each target domain (\eg string manipulation, array manipulation, \etc), which significantly hinders scalability across domains.
+Given a comprehensive enough set of input-output examples, traditional program synthesis~\cite{harp:ccs:2021, feng2017component, Aspire_2015, chen2018synthesizing} could, in principle, eliminate \ttt{flatmap-stream}'s malicious behavior by regenerating a behaviorally equivalent implementation.
+However, this approach relies on domain expertise to develop a domain-specific language and corresponding specialized synthesis engine for each target domain (\eg string manipulation, array manipulation, \etc), which requires programming language design and implementation expertise, can involve substantial engineering effort, and significantly hinders scalability across domains.
+It also requires the availability of input-output examples that sufficiently characterize the desired component behavior (standard component test suites, even when available, often do not contain enough examples).

-Tab.~\ref{tbl:system-comparison} summarizes the comparison, offering a few additional points in the space of immediately relevant options, and \S\ref{sec:related-work} offers additional details.
+Tab.~\ref{tbl:system-comparison} summarizes the comparison, with additional points in the space of immediately relevant options~\cf{sec:related-work}.

-\heading{Applying \sys} \sys regenerates a replacement library that offers identical functionality while including no malicious code---and works across domains in a language-agnostic manner.
-The following line invokes \sys on \ttt{flatmap-stream} with JavaScript as the output language.

-\sys starts by extracting the interface and source code of the \ttt{flatmap-stream} library (step (1) in \cref{fig:system-overview}).
-The system then continues with the \emph{candidate input generation} phase (step (2) in \cref{fig:system-overview}), where it instruments an LLM instance to generate a set of inputs that exercise the library's functionality.
-An example of a generated candidate input is the JavaScript value \ttt{x => x + 1}.
-These inputs are then provided to the \ttt{flatmap-stream} library, resulting in a set of I/O examples. \sys iteratively augments the set of inputs until it achieves 100\% code coverage on \ttt{flatmap-stream}.
-It generates a total of 13 I/O pairs after two revisions.
-An example I/O pair is:

-\sys then moves on to the \emph{program synthesis} phase (step (3) in \cref{fig:system-overview}), where it takes the generated set of I/O pairs through a series of static transformations and provides them to the LLM instance.
-The LLM then synthesizes a JavaScript program that implements \ttt{flatmap-stream}'s functionality. \sys then performs another revision loop, until the synthesized program aligns with the behavior described by the I/O examples.
-As \sys uses a constrained I/O pair format, it regenerates the library without any side-effectful behaviors (\eg file system or network access).
-After three revisions \sys produces the following code (shortened for brevity):